Samsung/tizen-docs/docs/application/dotnet/api/overview.md

 | ---------------- | --------- | ---------------------------------------- |
 | Tizen 4.0 M2     | 4         | [Platform Highlights](https://developer.tizen.org/tizen/tizen/tizen-4.0) |

 The following table lists the supported TizenFX API namespaces.
-For the full specification, see the [TizenFX API Reference]( tizenfx/index.html).
+For the full specification, see the <a href="tizenfx/index.html" target="api">TizenFX API Reference</a>.

 | Namespace          | Description                              |
 | ------------------ | ---------------------------------------- |